johanDDC/MIL_autoencoder/README.md

 There are also several commandline options:

-  *`--type` --- The type of architecture you use;
+  * `--type` --- The type of architecture you use;
-  *`--download` --- whether you need to download dataset or not.
+  * `--download` --- whether you need to download dataset or not.
 Default is `False`;
-  *`--nuw_workers` --- scecify the number of workers, that dataloader will use.
+  * `--nuw_workers` --- scecify the number of workers, that dataloader will use.
 Defaul value is `1`;
-  *`--pretrained_path` --- path to file, where your pretrained model is locadet.
+  * `--pretrained_path` --- path to file, where your pretrained model is locadet.
 It must be `.pth` file, which contains state dictionary of your autoencoder by field `model`.
 If argument is not specified, the encoder will be trained from the beggining;
-  *`--mode` --- whether to `fine_tune` your model your during classifier training, or use `probing` whithour weights adjustment.
+  * `--mode` --- whether to `fine_tune` your model your during classifier training, or use `probing` whithour weights adjustment.
 This parameter also effector of classifier architecture: for `probing` it is just a single linear layer, wherere as for `fine_tune` it is two linear layers, with dropout and activation between them.
 Default value is `fine_tune`;
-  *`--freeze` --- whether to freeze encoder parameters during classifier training;
+  * `--freeze` --- whether to freeze encoder parameters during classifier training.
+This parameter is usefull, if you want to train more complex classifier without changing weights.
+Default value is `True`;
+  * `--num_epoches` --- number of epoches for classifier to train;

+Training is spent on dataset CIFAR100.\